-Healthy Eating Tip – look at what triggers the habit you want to change.
+Healthy Eating Habit for IBS – look at what triggers the habit you want to change.
 If you always have a biscuit with your tea then drink your tea in a different place in the house, or chose water instead so you’re breaking the association.
 Or move the snacks away from your desk so you need to get up and consciously move to eat them rather than eating without thinking.

 Also – taking up a craft to do in the evenings whilst watching tv instead of eating can help keep your hands busy.